nazrulworld/fhir-validation-service/README.md

 - Persistent storage with PostgreSQL
 - Monitoring with Prometheus
 - Cross-platform compatibility (x86 and ARM architectures)
+## // Will automatically fetch and cache `hl7.fhir.r4.core` and any others you load
+npmSupport.loadPackageFromPackage("hl7.fhir.dk.core", "3.4.0");
 ## Prerequisites

 - Java 11 or higher